textlint/textlint-util-to-string/README.md

 To return relative position easy to compute position(We think).

-One space has a single absolute position. other should be relative position.
+One space has a single absolute position, The other should be relative position.

 ## Tests